Loading…

 One zero-dependency repo · Apache-2.0 · npm @quantakrypto/*

 The infrastructure detectors ship inside the same qscan CLI, GitHub Action, and MCP server.
 Nothing new to add to your toolchain — point it at a repository and it reads code and infrastructure together.
+Findings export as JSON, SARIF, a CycloneDX CBOM, an ISO 27001 A.8.24 evidence report, or OpenVEX.

 Scan a repository